Tarzan (2013 film)

 Tarzan is a 2013 English-language German animated action-adventure film based on the Tarzan stories by Edgar Rice Burroughs.
 Written, directed and produced by Reinhard Klooss, the film features the voices of Kellan Lutz and Spencer Locke.
-The story sees Tarzan (Lutz), a helicopter crash survivor who was raised by apes, as he meets and teams up with Jane Porter (Locke) to protect an energy-abundant meteorite from the greedy CEO of Tarzan's late father's company.
+The story sees Tarzan (Lutz), a helicopter crash survivor who was raised by apes, as he meets and teams up with Jane Porter (Locke) to protect an energy-abundant meteor from the CEO of Tarzan's late father's company.

 Tarzan premiered in Russia on 17 October 2013, before releasing in Germany on 20 February 2014.
 It was distributed in Germany by Constantin Film.
 The film grossed €44.1 million worldwide against a budget of €25 million, despite receiving predominantly negative reviews from critics.

 Plot

-In prehistoric times, an asteroid crashed into Earth and killed all the dinosaurs.
+In prehistoric times, a meteor crashed into Earth and killed all the dinosaurs.
 In the present day, industrialist John Greystoke funds an expedition to Uganda to locate the meteor and harness its energy.
 Aided by scientist James Porter, the expedition is a failure and John decides to leave with his wife and their son John Jr.

 While flying over a semi-active volcano, the Greystokes' helicopter's instruments go haywire.
 Forced to land on the meteor, John explores a cave and discovers glowing rock formations.
 Using his pickaxe, John collects a sample, only to cause a chain reaction that awakens the volcano.
 While trying to escape, their helicopter crashes, with only John Jr. surviving.
-The boy is discovered by the Mountain gorilla Kala, who recently lost her child.
+The boy is discovered by the mountain gorilla Kala, who recently lost her child.
 Adopted into the troop, John chooses to be called "Tarzan," a name he made up meaning "Ape with no fur."

 Tarzan grows up learning the ways of the animals.
 After the Greystokes' disappearance, Dr. James Porter funds his expeditions by acting as a jungle guide for wealthy tourists.
 During a routine safari, a client wanders away from the group, attracting the attention of a cassowary.
 Dr. Porter's daughter Jane saves him by putting herself in danger, as she is bitten by a viper.
 Infatuated with the girl, Tarzan carries Jane to a shelter and cures her.
 The next day, she returns to her father's camp with only vague memories of the night before.

 Confused by exposure to humans after so long, Tarzan decides to leave his gorilla family.
 He wanders to the site of the helicopter crash, finds the meteor stone his father took, and builds a shelter.
 Years later, Tublat, the apes' abusive leader, noses around Tarzan's shelter and accidentally activates the helicopter's emergency beacon.
 The transmission is received by Greystoke Energies.
-William Clayton, its current CEO, knowing what John senior was looking for, sees a chance to make money.
+William Clayton, the current CEO, knowing what John senior was looking for, sees a chance to make money.
 He promises Jane, who now works for a conservation group, to fund her organization if she accompanies him to Africa to speak with her father.